jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ## **Gorilla Mind Smooth is a possible alternative**

-Gorilla Mind Smooth is another caffeine-free nootropic I’ve used and written extensively about.
+Gorilla Mind Smooth is another caffeine-free nootropic I’ve used and written extensively about. ([Read my review here](/gorilla-mind-smooth-review/))

 Gorilla Mind Smooth effectively does the same thing and even has an identical ingredient profile.
 There are two notable differences between them, one good and one bad.

 1. **Positive.** Because Gorilla Mind Smooth doesn’t mix the ingredients in a proprietary blend, you know the exact amounts you’re taking.
 This may not matter to most people, but I know there are some biohackers out there who need the numbers.<br><br>If that’s you, or you just care about knowing the exact numbers, Gorilla Mind Smooth is probably better for you.
 2. **Negative.** Gorilla Mind Smooth has a serving size of 6 capsules.
 That’s a lot of capsules.
 Furthermore, it’s my opinion that the effect Gorilla Mind Smooth is not as intense nor does it last as long.<br><br>This tells us that Alpha Brain likely has the exact amounts of the ingredients hidden in a propriety blend to keep competitors from knowing how to do more with less.